-Entries will be disqualified and the fee forfeit if the word count for opening and synopsis, minus headings, is over 4,000.
+Entries will be disqualified and the fee forfeit if the word count for opening and synopsis, minus title and headings, is over 4,500.
 This might sound strict, but ensures a fair competition for all.

 2. Please do not submit the full novel rather than the opening as described above.
 To do so risks disqualification and forfeit of entry fee.

-6. You must not include your name or any pseudonym on the document.
+9. You must not include your name on the document entered.

-7. All entries must be submitted as a single file containing both the opening 3000 words and the synopsis (after the novel opening) up to 1,500 words.
+10. All entries must be submitted as a single file containing both the opening 3000 words and the synopsis (after the novel opening) up to 1,500 words.
 The file should preferably be saved with the text double-spaced and the margins set for A4 paper (210 x 297mm).
 We prefer an easily legible font in 12pt and request you to use page numbers.

-8. The file must be in the following formats: doc, docx, txt or pdf.
+11. The file must be in the following formats: doc, docx, txt, rtf or pdf.
 The entrant is responsible for ensuring that the file is readable and uncorrupted.

-11. We will acknowledge receipt of entries and payment by automated e-mail.
+14. We will acknowledge receipt of entries and payment by automated email.

-12. At our discretion, and only where practicable, we may notify an entrant of an unreadable file and invite them to resubmit the entry.
+15. At our discretion, and only where practicable, we may notify an entrant of an unreadable file or other problem and invite them to resubmit the entry.

 The judges’ decision is final and we will not enter into any correspondence about the result.

 The winner will receive a prize of £500.